Best Carbon Monoxide Detector (Low Level)

 - Heating systems, including home furnaces (cracked heat exchangers and backdrafting effects).

-- Tools with small engines such as saws (used in confined spaces is deadly)
+- Tools with small engines such as saws (use in confined spaces is deadly).

-What Shall I do if I Suspect Carbon Monoxide is in my Home?
+What Should I Do If I Suspect Carbon Monoxide Is in My Home?

-If you suspect you may be experiencing carbon monoxide poisoning symptoms immediately seek fresh outdoor air.
-Evacuate from your indoor surroundings and call 911.
+If you are experiencing carbon monoxide poisoning symptoms, immediately seek fresh outdoor air.
+Evacuate from your home and call 911.

-If someone is unable to leave the building, or is unconscious, open doors and windows to the outside in the area the person is located, but do so without causing yourself harm.
-Dont forget, CO is odorless and tasteless.
-Evacuate fast.
-First responders have CO meters and can enter an indoor space in a safe manner.
+If someone is unconscious or unable to leave the building, open nearby doors and windows, but do so without causing yourself harm.
+Don't forget, CO is odorless and tasteless so it is important to evacuate quickly.
+First responders have CO meters and can enter indoor spaces safely.

-The fire department may be able to find the source of elevated carbon monoxide and provide you with feedback and guidance on the actual CO problem area.
-If it is a defective appliance, ensure it is inspected by a qualified professional, have the appliance repaired, or better yet, replaced.
+The fire department may be able to find the source of elevated carbon monoxide levels and provide guidance on the problem area.
+If it is a defective appliance, ensure it is inspected by a qualified professional, have the appliance repaired, or replaced.

-Beaware if you are living in a building with other occupants.
-The CO may be coming from your neighbor.
-CO movement is elusive, there may be turbulence effects, micro plume effects and drafts that is hard to imagine and hence, CO may be sourced in one location, but may shuttle to a totally different area.
+Be vigilant if you are living in a building with other occupants as the CO may be coming from your neighbor.
+CO movement is elusive due to turbulence, micro plume, and draft effects that are hard to predict.
+The carbon monoxide source may be in location but the gas can travel to a totally different area.

 If you think you're suffering from CO exposure, breathe some fresh air as soon as you can.
-Move to an outdoor fresh air environment.
+Move to an outdoor environment.

 Call the fire department or paramedic to be on the safe side.
-Seek medical help, you may require oxygen.
-You may require to be tested so medical professionals get a better insight into your exposure severity.
-Based on the data and diagnosis, you may require hyperbaric therapy.
+Seeking medical help is important because you may require oxygen.
+You might also need tests so medical professionals gain a better insight into the severity of your exposure.
+Based on the diagnosis, you may require hyperbaric therapy.

-There are many things you can do to remain safe throughout the year from carbon monoxide.
-First and foremost, understand all combustion appliances that exist in and around your home.
-You would be surprised how many home owners and tenants simply do not know the location of their gas burning appliances.
-Such awareness is imperative for your safety.
+There are many things you can do to remain safe from carbon monoxide throughout the year.
+First and foremost, be aware of all combustion appliances that exist in and around your home.
+You would be surprised by how many home owners and tenants do not know where their gas burning appliances are located.
+This awareness is imperative for your safety.

-- Make it a habitual task to visual inspect your gas burning appliance flue stacks, make sure everything is in order.
+- Make it a habitual task to visually inspect your gas burning appliance flue stacks to make sure everything is in order.

-- If you are living in a shared building, ask your landlord, understand the location of all gas burning appliances - most dangerous are pool heaters as they have a massive BTU rating, and hence emit large volumes of exhaust gas.
+- If you are living in a shared building, ask your landlord for the location of all gas burning appliances - Pool heaters are the most dangerous as they have a massive BTU rating and emit large volumes of exhaust.

-- Keep vents and exhausts clear of blockages or obstructions.
-Again, understand your venting situation, know what is intake and what is an exhaust.
+- Keep vents and exhausts clear of blockages.
+Again, understand your venting situation, learn what is intake and what is exhaust.